Prevention Strategies: Levels of Prevention

 Q. Discouraging children from adopting harmful lifestyles?

-Q. A person going for self health check up to a hospital as his father died last week due to ischemia.
+Q. A person is going for self health check up to a hospital as his father died last week due to ischemia.
 Which level of prevention is this?

-Q. The prevention of emergence or development of risk factors in countries or population groups in which they have not yet appeared is called ?
+Q. The prevention of emergence or development of risk factors in countries or population groups in which they have not yet appeared is called?

-Q. An example of primary prevention is ?
+Q. An example of primary prevention is?

 Q. Desks provided with table top to prevent neck problems is an example of :